JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/gsod-report.md

 ---
-title: "Project Report GSOD-2020 "
+title: "My Google Season of Docs(GSOD) experience in a nutshell "
 date: 2020-12-03T05:28:31+02:00
 tags: ["gsod"]
 draft: false
 ---

-> Prepared by Jacqueline Binya on 29 November 2020
+> A GSOD-2020 project report prepared by Jacqueline Binya on 29 November 2020

 During the Google Season of Docs (GSOD) 2020, I contributed to the Creative Commons' _WordPress base theme usage guide_ project.